Memory works like breathing and blinking. Here’s why:

 My suggestion is an example of abstract thinking about memory, and I’m confident that when you reflect on the point, you’ll agree that it’s true.

-Ultimately, I think the most interesting type of memory involves new research suggesting that memories are not stored in synapses at all.
-Rather, they are stored in DNA and RNA.
+Ultimately, I think the most interesting type of memory involves new research.
+It suggests that synapses do not store memories at all.
+Rather, DNA and RNA store our memories.

 The Main Types of Memory

 Confused by all the types of memory you find people talking about?

 I don’t blame you.
 There are a ton of them.

 Luckily, we can break them down into the three main types of memory.
 Then there are all the rest.

 - Short-term memory

 - Long term memory

 After that, memory scientists break the categories down into:

 - Episodic memory